Anandhupa1/Codemate/README.md

   <img src="https://github.com/Anandhupa1/TutorTrack/blob/main/Frontend/Admin_dashboard/assets/images/Logo.png" alt="html" width="200" height="100"/>
   <br>
   <br>
-  <p>Welcome to Tutor Track doctor Tutor website that offers online Tutor appointment booking.</p>
+  <p>Welcome to codemate -your study session sheduler application, that offers online Tutor appointment booking.</p>
   <br>
   <p>A tutor booking app is a web application designed to connect students in need of academic support with qualified tutors.
 The app streamlines the process of finding, scheduling, and managing tutoring sessions, making it convenient and efficient for both students and tutors </p>
 </div>